wakkoTheWarner/newProyectoTeam3/README.md

 4. To verify the installation, open Command Prompt and type `python --version`.
 You should see the Python version you installed.

-For a visual guide on installing MinGW w64, you can watch this [YouTube video](https://www.youtube.com/watch?v=9o4gDQvVkLU).
+For a visual guide on installing Python3, you can watch this [YouTube video](https://www.youtube.com/watch?v=9o4gDQvVkLU).

 ### Enviroment Variable Set-up